Leo-Corporation/LeoCorpLibrary-Web/documentation/Mathematics-functions.md

 Imports LeoCorpLibrary
 ~~~
 ## Maths Functions
-There is multiple functions availables in this part of LeoCorpLibrary.
+There are multiple functions available in this part of LeoCorpLibrary.

 ### a.
 Sum
 **This function is available in version 1.3 and higher**